Summary of Decameron tales: Seventh tale (IX, 7)

 Pampinea narrates this tale, for which no known earlier source exists.
+She suggests as a moral that wives should heed their husbands.

 Eighth tale (IX, 8)

 Biondello and Ciacco both live a wealthier life than they can afford, which makes them rivals.
-Biondello tells Ciacco the wrong location of a breakfast: for which prank Ciacco is cunningly avenged on Biondello, causing him to be shamefully beaten by Filippo Argenti.
+Biondello decides to trick Ciacco by making him miss a sumptuous meal.
+Ciacco is avenged on Biondello when he slanders Biondello to wine merchant Filippo Argenti, who beats him.
 They finally come to a truce.